HOST A FOOD DRIVE

 Step 1: DESIGNATE A COORDINATOR

-This person (very possibly you!) will be responsible for communication with the Food Bank of South Jersey, promoting the food drive, and coordinating the actual collection.
+This person (very possibly you!) will be responsible for communication with the Denver Indian Center, Inc. Food Bank, promoting the food drive, and coordinating the actual collection.
 You may want to have several people act as a committee, but there should only be one person in contact with us.

 STEP 2: ASK FOR SUPPORT

 Make sure your school, church, office, or organization top management has endorsed your food drive and will do everything they can to help you organize, promote, and run it.